+Perhaps the only true constant in asset servicing right now is this: ultimately, the work has to be done.
 Tools vary.
 Service models vary.
 Technology varies.
 But at the end of the day (literally), a fund accountant must calculate the net asset value whether he or she is located here in the U.S. or abroad.

-For a fund services provider to thrive, this work must be done accurately, efficiently and at a competitive fee.
+For a fund administrator to thrive, this work must be done accurately, efficiently and at a competitive fee.
 There are no “ifs,” “ands” or “buts” about any of those factors.
 Fee pressure has impacted the entire industry, leading to changing service levels and pricing models that are creating opportunities for established firms to consider converting away from their legacy providers now more than ever before.

 Question 1: Do we get your “A” team?